core-wg/oscore/draft-ietf-core-object-security.md

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{app-compression}}.

-5. Format the protected CoAP message according to {{coap-headers-and-options}}.
+5. Format the OSCOAP message according to {{coap-headers-and-options}}.
 The Object-Security option is added, see {{options-in-protected}}.

 6. Store the association Token - Security Context.
 The client SHALL be able to find the Recipient Context from the Token in the response.